Eastern Cougar Declared Extinct After 80 Years Of Invisibility

 — BotanistAdventures (@BotanicsMan) January 27, 2018

-It is reported then that an agency with the U.S. Department of Agriculture killed about 330 cougars in 2016.
-This was to protect the domestic animals from being killed, according to USDA.

-However, experts said that the eastern cougars play a role in the ecosystem.
+However, experts say that the eastern cougars play a role in the ecosystem.
 Michael Robinson, a conservation advocate at the Center for Biological Diversity, said that large carnivores such as cougars could keep wild food web healthy.
 He further said that these cougars would curb deer overpopulation and tick-borne diseases that threaten human health.

 This means that they could reduce the population of ticks by hunting and killing deer.
-However, they could also save lives by lessening the deer-car collisions.
-It is projected that if cougars were reintroduced in the U.S, the deer-car collisions could be reduced by 22 percent.
+Additionally, they could also save lives by lessening deer-car collisions.
+It is projected that if these cougars were reintroduced in the U.S, deer-car collisions could be reduced by 22 percent.
 This could save 115 lives and prevent more than 21,000 accidents, according to IFL Science.